SSH

 IdentityFile ~/.ssh/uec_rsa_key

-1. Open a terminal program (xterm, kterm, gnome-terminal, Terminal, PowerSHell, Command Prompt, etc.) and execute the ssh command.
+1. Open a terminal program (xterm, kterm, gnome-terminal, Terminal, PowerSHell, command prompt, etc.) and execute the ssh command.

 ssh UECアカウント@ssh.cc.uec.ac.jp